-Wisconsin's Trauma Care System is located in the Bureau of Communicable Disease and Emergency Response (BCDER) in the Division of Public Health, Department of Health Services.
+Wisconsin's Trauma Care System is located in the Office of Preparedness and Emergency Health Care (OPEHC) in the Division of Public Health, Department of Health Services.
 Chapter 118 provides the authority for the Department of Health Services to develop and implement a statewid trauma care system.
 The departmental lead for the program is the State Trauma Coordinator.

 All hospitals that wish to participate in the Wisconsin trauma care system are classified as a level I, II, III or IV trauma care facility.